 On the contrary, the work embodies the massive socio-economic changes that have taken place in the last forty years.
 It thus understands itself as the product of an economy in which privacy and immateriality have been fully commodified.
 For many a consumer, art is expected to operate according to the principles of the service economy rather than following humanist ideals of intellectual or moral stimulus and education.
-Museum visitors, for instance, increasingly expect a readily prepared experience rather than a contemplative and self-motivated dialog with an artistic object.
-Social media is designed to “share” emotions and insights that aren't granted the time and thought to actually register.
-The revival of live performance, has largely been simultaneous with its being subverted into a sellable asset and tool of entertainment, despite its (former) intrinsic potential to circumvent commercialization.
+It is more important today that museum visitors have a good time while visiting than that they be educated, touched, unsettled.
+Consequently, the revival of live performance and contemporary dance in the museum has largely been simultaneous with its subversion into a sellable asset and tool of entertainment, despite its (former) intrinsic potential to circumvent commercialization.

 The title of Barsuglia's work alone attests to his acute awareness that Social Pool might operate in ways more similar to a yoga lesson or vacation away from it all than as an enlightened dialog with an enigmatic object: escapism rather than critique, digression rather than transgression.
 In line with the demands of the larger consumer society, Social Pool was conceived of as an experience encompassing a potentially transformative journey, a promise of relaxation, the peace of remoteness, all while staying tuned in.

-In its purp Social Pool is a sculpture that's a bath, an artwork both literally immersive and forcibly relaxing – concurrently, it’s a pool that has enough cultural clout to deserve a press release published by a significant cultural institution (not to mention that it was built by an emerging artist)!
+Social Pool is a sculpture that's a bath, an artwork both literally immersive and forcibly relaxing.
 Astutely intertwining semantic constructs like contemporary art, the pool (the symbol of carefree wealth, even more so in the desert), relaxation and nature, Social Pool is a complex replica of the contradictions and ideology of contemporary society, where remoteness from others and quietude are luxuries for the ever-communicating city-dweller.
-Barsuglia directly translates this desire for seclusion and individual enjoyment into the layout of the installation and larger concept of the project: bisected into two halves, one cubic, one rectangular, one filled with water, one empty, the pool offers just enough space for one or two people to stand or sit on either of its sides (appropriately, a bench is built into each half).
+Barsuglia directly translates this desire for seclusion and individual enjoyment into the layout of the installation and larger concept of the project: GPS coordinates, otherwise kept secret, together with a key that opens the pool cover are provided to the willing visitor by the MAK Center for Art and Architecture in West Hollywood.
+In a feat of design and engineering, the pool cover also keeps the water from evaporating and serves, when opened, as an additional resting area.
+Bisected into two areas, one rectangular, one cubic, one filled with water, one dry (where visitors can change their clothes), the pool offers just enough space for one or two people to stand or sit on either of its sides (appropriately, a bench is built into each half).
 The walls of each pool segment are so high that the seated person cannot easily see whoever sits in the adjacent space, despite the fact that they are just next door.
 In a deliberate over-determination of the work's suggested idiosyncrasies, Barsuglia stipulated that only one person or small party at a time can use the pool, and for no longer than 24 hours.
-GPS coordinates, otherwise kept secret, together with a key that opens the pool cover are provided to the willing visitor by the MAK Center for Art and Architecture in West Hollywood.
-In a feat of design and engineering, the pool cover also keeps the water from evaporating and serves, when opened, as an additional resting area.